DanielOgSimen/DASI/tekniskDokumentasjon.md

 5. Create a pull request.

 ## License
-DASI GPT is licensed under the Skibidi Dasi license.
+DASI GPT is licensed under the.
 See the [LICENSE](LICENSE) file for more information.

 ## Contact
 For questions or feedback, please contact us at [contact@dasigpt.com](mailto:contact@dasigpt.com).